 Although carports and garages are ideal, they usually cost a bit and may not be possible on your lot.
 The good news is that you can still get secure parking at an affordable cost by building a concrete driveway.
 Simple concrete driveways are strong, aesthetic, and cost a fraction of the price of garages and carports.

-Building a concrete driveway is a surefire remedy for Australians who want a place to plant their boat, a place to plant an unregistered vehicle, or for anyone who likes the idea of having dedicated parking at home.
+Building a concrete driveway is a surefire remedy for those who want a place to store their boat or an unregistered vehicle, or for anyone who likes the idea of having dedicated parking at home.
 If this sounds like you, then building a concrete driveway is the affordable parking solution you’ve been looking for.

 A simple concrete driveway offers residents an affordable and robust alternative to expensive residential parking options such as a garage or carport.
-Regular parking for long periods on public roads adds a risk of exposure to your car, as you run the risk of being struck from the side or damaged by passing pedestrians.
+Regular parking for long periods on public roads adds a risk of exposure to your car.
+Your car risks being scraped from the side or damaged by passing pedestrians.

-Coincidentally, the way you park or store your car can also influence your car insurance rate, depending on the insurer, as parking in a designated driveway or garage could lower your bill.
+Coincidentally, the way you park or store your car can also influence your car insurance rate.
+Depending on the insurer, parking in a designated driveway or garage could lower your bill.